cyberbotics/webots/docs/guide/web-animation.md

 ### How to Export a Web Animation

-Select the `File / Make HTML5 Animation...` menu item, select the desired `X3D` parameters and choose the target `HTML` file.
+Select the `File / Make HTML5 Animation...` menu item and choose the target `HTML` file.
 Webots will ask to playback the resulting file in the default Web browser (from the OS settings).

 For more details about the HTML export dialog please refer to [this section](web-scene.md#how-to-export-a-web-scene).